ARMmbed/mbed-os-5-docs/docs/getting_started/first_program.md

 1. Press the reset button to start the program.

 You should see the LED of your platform turning on and off.

+## Blinky on mbed Online Compiler

+## Blinky on mbed Studio

+Working with mbed Studio requires a Cloud9 account on top of your mbed developer account.
+You can use an existing Cloud9 account or create a new one; either way, you'll have to follow the instructions on mbed Studio to link the Cloud9a and mbed developer accounts.

+mbed Studio does all the complicated work for you - it fetches Blinky along with the mbed OS code base it requires, and builds to whichever [target you]() need.

 ## Where next